 Google always has an answer!
 A search turned up patterns for quilted mug rugs.
 I had never heard of a mug rug, but surely my mug needed a rug.
 Especially a quilted one.
 In indigo.

 As a paper artist, I always enjoy experimenting with pattern and colour.
-I discovered there’s an up side to working with fabric—no stained hands and no wet mess to mop up afterwards.
+I discovered there’s an up side to working with fabric—no stained hands and no wet tools to scrub afterwards.
 I could see the advantages of quilting over wet media.
 This could be a new creative addiction…

 My thanks to quilter Jeni Baker for sharing her free Scrappy Stack Mug Rug tutorial.
 Although her instructions were straightforward, it still took several tries for this novice quilter to square up the pieces.
 I sewed two mug rugs using every scrap of lovingly dyed cotton—without adding to my stash of clutter nor sending something beautiful to the scrap heap.